Start2Bitcoin/bitvavo-autostacker/README.md

 will be bought with it.
 You will receive e-mail confirmations from Bitvavo notifying you that the buy has taken place.

 The app should be hosted by Vercel, and we use a Github Actions Cron job to poll Bitvavo every x (60) minutes.
-All this is hosted for free.
+All this is hosted for free (Vercel is a serverless platform).

 # Step by step